In pursuit of our remit to train people in health services research, HSRU provides a number of training and job opportunities.

 - Development of core clinical outcome measures for glaucoma interventions - Rehab Ismail

 HSRU actively mentors NHS Research Scotland (NRS) fellowships.
 Recent NRS Clinical Fellows were:

 - Mr Jan Jansen, Consultant Surgeon, NHS Grampian - Geospatial Evaluation of Systems of Trauma Care for Scotland.

 - Dr Andy Keen, Consultant Clinical Psychologist, NHS Grampian - The application of psychological interventions (including mindfulness based approaches) to health and illness.

 HSRU actively encourages the development of staff through seeking prestigious research fellowships.
 Several funded research fellowships are supported including for example topics on the surgical trial methodology and methodological investigation of decision support for trial participation

-We offer summer student internships to current University of Aberdeen students wishing to improve their knowledge and experience in a research-focused environment.
+We offer summer student work placements to current University of Aberdeen students wishing to improve their knowledge and experience in a research-focused environment.